“Crossing a higher rubicon

 may bring saints in

-“Listen, guys do things with guys.
-Women do things with women…know what I’m sayin’?”
+“Listen, regular guys do things with guys.
+Women do their things with women…know what I’m sayin’?”

 “That women might do things with the guys sometimes.
-But I’m telling you, guys just don’t do things with women.
+But I’m telling you, regular guys just don’t go doing women things with women.
 And what about Moon, how is she…”

 “I’m doing this for Moon.
 A direct personal favor.
 She owes me big-time this time, Lawson, I’ll tell you that.”

 ‘’Greyhound?!
-It’s Sydney,’’ Moon insisted, as if sipping cocoa, shmearing bagels at The Sink, or munching carrot sticks in the Cabin there with us. ‘’She’s family, remember?
-So pack up her stuff in your car—and leave poor Seamus be in his doghouse.
+It’s Sydney,’’ Moon insisted, as if sipping cocoa, splitting omelettes at Dot’s Diner, or munching carrot sticks in the Cabin there with us. ‘’She’s family, remember?
+So pack up her stuff in your car—and leave poor Seamus for me in his doghouse.
 You’ve got nothing better to do around here right now, anyway.
-Make nice and behave yourself, Kenny—maybe some more road time will do you some good.
-And call me the minute you get to San Francisco.’’
+Make nice and behave yourself, Kenny—maybe some more road time and a little travelin’ music will do you some good.
+And call me the minute you get to San Francisco. and I’ll take care of the rest.”
 Therein she left things flowing, but not before godspeeding Sydney with a qualified verbal wink and nod.

-“Awww, why didn’t you stay put and get to real work, for shitsake—scrape something together around here like everybody else.
-Think about it, Herbert.
-A guy has to build his nest first, and then the birds’ll always come flocking.
-I know.
-I’ve been out there.
+“Awww, why didn’t you stay put and get to real work—scrape something together around here like everybody else.
+No shit, this is where it’s happening.
+Think about it, Herbert—a guy has to build his nest first, and then the birds’ll come flocking.
+Anyway, if you’re looking for gold, you’re a century too late, and if you’re just off truckin’ to Hashbury , it’s been done to death.
+I know, I’ve been out there.”

 “What, birds?
 I’m giving her a lift…just a few days, max,” I said.
 “Fact is, I don’t want to be doing this at all, Lawson.
 But it’s way beyond that, believe me.”
 The hour-plus it took me to load Sydney’s cargo had paid off in greatly enhanced traction down the road: none too insignificant a factor, given the refreezing turnpike plow path into Denver.
 She yawned near Larimer Square that she had pulled a telephonic all-nighter with Faith across the time zones—and that if any city could put her to sleep, this be it.
 She then wrapped herself in my downfill sleeping bag, leaving a wake-up call for anywhere west of the Bay Bridge toll plaza.